StarpTech/gulp-prestashop/README.md

 ![gulp prestashop power](https://raw.githubusercontent.com/StarpTech/gulp-prestashop/master/gulp-ps.png)

 #Description
 Gulp-prestashop makes the development of high quality themes much easier.
 Prestashop delivers all css files with its Sass equivalent.
 You can develop your theme in a new, dynamic way (for Prestashop since 1.6).
-The problem, however, was that nobody used it and nowhere is the workflow documented.
+The problem, however, nobody has used it before and the workflow isn't documented.
 I want to provide with gulp-prestashop an easy way to build your Sass files instantly.
-You can watch for changes and gulp will automatically recompiles the files.
+You can watch for changes and gulp will automatically recompiles your files.
 Also linting of javascript files is supported.
 The project is at a very early stage but I hope you can see the benefits.

 ![gulp sass build process](https://raw.githubusercontent.com/StarpTech/gulp-prestashop/b9ed5e9f8d89cd5ac26378d170a95cb69199b8aa/prestashop-sass.gif)
 ## Getting Started